Birds on Safari: 10 Unforgettable Highlights

 More of the Best Birds on Safari

 These ten safari birds are relatively common and widespread.
-They are just an introduction.
+They are just an introduction though.
 To see many more you must visit Africa and connect with your wild side.